Gandhi Chowk, Madhwapur: Description

 The vicinity of the Gandhi Chowk is a prime location for the market area in the Madhwapur - Matihani group village.
 There are several commercial shops and commodities trading centres near the Gandhi Chowk.
-During business hours, the road passing through the chowk are often encroached with setting up selling products on the road by the local businessmen and consequently huge crowds of customers, buyers and traders are observed near the border line.
+During business hours, the Dasgaja road passing through the chowk are often encroached with setting up selling products on the road by the local businessmen and consequently huge crowds of customers, buyers and traders are observed near the border line.
 This leads traffic jams there.

 The campus of the Madhwapur police station is also located near the Gandhi Chowk to maintain law and order in the region of the Madhwapur Thana.
 Similarly, beside the police station, there is a British era's sub post office of the Madhwapur block.
 The historical sub post office is gradually converting into a ruins due to the negligence of the government officials.
 The sacred Uttarvahini bank of the Dhouns river is situated at a distance of only 200 metres in the north-east direction from the location of Gandhi Chowk.
 Similarly the historical and sacred religious destination Parikrama Gachhi of Matihani is located at a distance of 900 metres in the west direction from the Gandhi Chowk.